 joint actuation and sensing signals without having to search for the joints inside

 Note that model simplification is available for CAD import only.
-URDF models have flat topologies with little need for topology simplification.
+URDF models have flat topologies with little need for simplification.

-You regenerate the data file for a previously imported model
+You regenerate the data file for a previously imported model by running the

 dataFile mode.
-You specify this mode using
+You specify

-between structure array indices and blocks consistent.
+keep the mapping between structure array indices and blocks consistent.

-Before regenerating a data file, you must export a new XML multibody
+Before regenerating a data file, you must export a new XML multibody description file

-description file from the updated CAD assembly model.
+from the updated CAD assembly model.
 The

 The function does not update the block diagram when run in